ahmadhuss/laravelui-multiauth/README.md

 *What if we depend upon only a single table named `users` for all these people authentication?*

 The table will be bloated and many records will reside on the same table and difficult to differentiate the user.
 So it is best practice to create separate table for each type of people.

-The table will be bloated and many records will reside on the same table and difficult to differentiate the user.
-So it is best practice to create a separate table for each type of person.

 - admins
 - moderators